 See also: Online MSW FAQ

-The MasterTrack program began in September 2020 with 90 students in the first cohort.
-There is currently no limit to the number of students who can join a MasterTrack cohort.
+The MasterTrack certificate began in September 2020 with 90 students in the first cohort.
+There is currently no limit to the number of students who can join the MasterTrack certificate cohort.

 You can expect to spend between 3 and 4 hours per week on a MasterTrack course.